-IELS will provide the U.S. the opportunity to better understand the skills and competencies of American children at the beginning of primary school and how they compare to the skill profiles of 5-year-olds in other countries.
-Results from IELS will provide policymakers, educators, and parents/guardians with important information about the experiences that influence children’s early learning as they begin school.
-This information can be used to improve children’s education and experiences in the first five years of life.
+IELS provides the United States an opportunity to better understand the skills and competencies of American children at the beginning of primary school, when they are 5 years old, and compare them to the skill profiles of 5-year-olds in other countries.
+Results from IELS provide policymakers, educators, and parents/guardians with important information about the experiences that influence children’s early learning as they begin school.
+This information can be used to improve children’s education and experiences in the first 5 years of life.
 These early years can set the stage for future success in and outside of school.

 The focus of IELS is the child's early learning and skills.
 This information is collected via three components: